 The Company has put in place due diligence processes that include checking reputable databases to know its Company Representatives and third parties the Company does business with, including patrons, suppliers, and vendors.
-These due diligence processes include verifying that such parties are not subject to sanctions pronounced by relevant authorities.
-Company Representatives responsible for conducting this due diligence are required to follow the Company's established due diligence procedures, including appropriate documentation of the due diligence procedures performed.
+These due diligence processes include verifying that such parties are not subject to sanctions pronounced by relevant authorities and that whether such parties are Company Representatives responsible for politicially exposed persons. conducting this due diligence are required to follow the Company's established due diligence procedures, including appropriate documentation of the due diligence procedures performed.
+Caution must be exercised in dealing with third parties who are identified as politically exposed persons, whether foreign or domestic, and Company Representatives shall follow such guidelines in respect of politically exposed persons as specified in the Company's anti-money laundering policy applicable to their jurisdiction, which include, without limitation, the requirement of having senior manaagment's approval and continuous monitoring of any business dealings with politically exposed persons.

 Violation of laws against money laundering and terrorist financing can result in severe fines and criminal penalties, as well as disciplinary action by the Company, up to and including termination of employment.
-In addition, Company Representatives should comply with the Company's Corporate Anti-Money Laundering and Counter-Terrorist Financing Policy.
+In addition, Company Representatives should comply with the Company's Corporate Anti-Money Laundering, Counter-Terrorist Financing and Counter-Proliferation Financing Policy.